hajaknow/cdk-ts-workshop/README.md

 The only way is to destroy and redeploy the App.

-Here's an alias for doing just that without manual confirmations.
+Here's an alias for doing just that without manual confirmations:
 ```bash
 alias cdklocal-redeploy="cdklocal destroy --force && cdklocal deploy --require-approval never"
 ```

-Alternatively you can run the following npm script
+Alternatively you can run the following npm script:
 ```bash
 npm run cdklocal-redeploy
 ```